hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 # Application declarations

-Applications may also use the SPUD mechanism to describe the traffic in the session to the application on the other side, and/or to any point along the path.
-As with path declarations, the scope of an application declaration is the session (identified by Session ID) to which it is associated.
+Applications may also use the SPUD mechanism to describe the traffic in the tube to the application on the other side, and/or to any point along the path.
+As with path declarations, the scope of an application declaration is the tube (identified by tube ID) to which it is associated.

 An application declaration is a SPUD packet with the adec flag set, and contains an application declaration formatted in CBOR in its payload.
 As with path